 W!
 Yeah, you got lucky.

 TH Yeah.
 So I went through a lot of operations.
 I had sixteen total.
-I was in Wilmington and DuPont for most of my early life cause every time I grew, my ted_houser_4joints would tighten up and I’d have to go through two weeks of intensive physical therapy.
+I was in Wilmington and DuPont for most of my early life cause every time I grew, my joints would tighten up and I’d have to go through two weeks of intensive physical therapy.

 W!
 Oh, god.